sapana-roehampton/Study-Buddies/README.md

 ## Problem Statement
 Many students struggle to find study partners or academic support outside the classroom.
-Study Buddies aims to reduce academic privateness by providing a simple way for students to find peers studying similar subjects and collaborate effectively.
+Study Buddies aims to reduce academic isolation by providing a simple way for students to find peers studying similar subjects and collaborate effectively.

 ## Planned Features